Ceelog/phpdoc-en/src/ref/array.md

 ### Return Values

-Returns the values of `array1` whose keys exist in all the arguments.
+Returns the values of `array` whose keys exist in all the arguments.

 ### Examples